-Colombia is a breath-taking country, which is just being discovered by tourism and its travellers.
-During this journey, you will experience the beauty of Colombian nature and culture.
-The itinerary takes you through different climates and landscapes ranging from the green highlands to the warm Caribbean coast.
-And everything is complemented by authentic encounters with hospitable Co-lombians.
+This unconventional itinerary takes you from the capital through the departments of Boyaca and Santander to the Caribbean Coast, by land!
+Without taking a domestic flight you will travel through different climates and landscapes ranging from the green highlands to the warm Caribbean coast.
+You will experience the beauty of Colombian nature and culture.
+Everything is complemented by authentic encounters with hospitable Colombians.
 Beside the travel programme you will always have the opportunity to take a break from everyday life.

 - Gold Museum in Bogotá – on the path of El Dorado